wotan-agent-auditor/wotan/README.md

 **Black-Box Behavioral Assurance for AI Agents**

-WOTAN is an autonomous black-box auditor for AI agents.
+WOTAN is an autonomous black-box behavioral auditor for AI agents.

 It evaluates a Target Agent exclusively through the same public interaction surface available to a normal external user — such as a public chat or HTTPS/JSON API — without requiring access to the target's system prompt, source code, internal logs, traces, telemetry, database, tools, or instrumentation.